josiasdelbois/josiasdelbois/README.md

-# Hi, I'm Josias!
+#👋 Welcome to My GitHub!

-Welcome to my GitHub profile!
-I'm an experienced IT professional specializing in systems analysis, infrastructure management, and vendor coordination across a 2,600+ room Marriott triplex.
-I’ve led multi-property operations, supported major system rollouts, and enforced compliance standards while delivering reliable, scalable technology solutions.
-With a strong focus on problem-solving, collaboration, and operational excellence, I thrive in dynamic environments where technology and hospitality intersect.
+I'm Josias Del Bois Almonte, a Systems Analyst with hands-on experience in network administration, cybersecurity, and enterprise IT support.
+I specialize in maintaining secure, efficient systems — from troubleshooting and infrastructure upgrades to vendor coordination and compliance audits.

-This space showcases a collection of my IT projects — each designed to simulate real-world enterprise environments, enhance technical proficiency, and demonstrate my ability to apply technical principles in practice.
+This space features my technical projects, showcasing real-world applications in network design, security, and system optimization.
+I'm passionate about building resilient environments and driving continuous improvement across IT operations.

 Feel free to explore my repositories below and connect with me on [LinkedIn](https://www.linkedin.com/in/josiasdelbois/) if you'd like to collaborate or learn more about my work!